What is Tag Gateway?

 Do

-- Use your main domain (not a subdomain like
+- Use your main domain (not

 tracking.site.com) - Set up monitoring/alerting for your proxy